 The three Thünen fishery institutes collect data on marine litter at the sea floor since years.
 Litter items catched in bottom trawls are classified using the international standardized international protocol.
 Most litter items are plastic such as sheets, fishing lines and fishing nets.
 Also glass and metal litter items were collected - sometimes even an old shoe.
 Plastic litter can be dangerous for marine organisms if they are entangled or swallow the litter blocking their digestive tract.
 Data on marine litter are part of the environmental assessment as demanded by MSFD.

-Another research topic i is microplastic.
-It can arise from bigger plastic litter items by breakdown (secondary microplastic) or enter the sea directly e.g. as cosmetic ingredient via waster (primary microplastic).
+Another research topic is microplastic.
+It can enter the sea directly e.g. as cosmetic ingredient via waster (primary microplastic) or arise from bigger plastic litter items by breakdown (secondary microplastic).
 Fish can mistake microplastic for food and swallow it.
-How many microplastic can be found in commerially important fish species is currently under investigation.
-Effects of microplastic on fish are mostly unknown and are part of recent research in the Thünen Institute.
+Effects of microplastic on fish have been investigated in the reserach project PlasM.